semantifyit/instant-annotator/README.md

 The Instant-Annotator is a lightweight editor to create [schema.org](schema.org) annotations.
 It is used to annotate things like events, recipes, articles .. in regards to the [recommended properties by google](https://developers.google.com/search/docs/guides/).

 To use it simply fill in at least all required fields (all fields above optional) and hit Save.
-In case of success a window will open showing you that the JSON-LD annotation was automatically saved to [semantify.it](semantify.it) and thus can be accessible by a short url (eg. smtfy.it/abcde).
+In case of success a window will open showing you that the JSON-LD annotation was automatically saved to [semantify.it](semantify.it) and thus can be accessible by a short URL (eg. smtfy.it/abcde).
-Additionally you can add the just created annotation to your semantify account by simply using the login fields in this new window.
+Additionally, you can add the just created annotation to your semantify account by simply using the login fields in this new window.
 Just enter your semantify credentials, select a website you want to save the annotation to and your done.
-The next time you visit you semantify.it account, you will see that annotation under your selected website.
+The next time you visit you semantify.it account, you will see that annotation on your selected website.

 ### How can I add even more information to my annotation